Research Stage Graduate CAPSTONE:

 Our capstone research surrounds the pediatric dialysis unit located within Seattle Children's hospital.
 The goal of our team was to improve the experience for the child within the unit.
 Previous research has focused so much on what the parents of the patients and medical staff wanted we wanted to make sure we were focusing on the child.

-Research methods: literature review, expert interviews, competitive assessment, contextual interviews, tour, fly on the wall, participatory design
+Research methods: literature review, expert interviews, contextual interviews, fly on the wall, draw and talk interviewing

 Megan Wilson, Brandon Caruso, Michael Frampton

-The team equally contributed to the research in this project.
+User Researcher.
+Research methods and written content in reports.
 Design of reports were created by Brandon Caruso.

 Seattle Children's Hospital: Ari Pollack M.D.
 MSIM

 Seattle Children's Hospital treats patients in 5 states: Washington, Oregon, Idaho, Wyoming, and Alaska

 We started the project with a literature review to gain an understanding of the unfulfilled needs for pediatric dialysis patients.
 To gain a deeper understanding of the dialysis unit, we conducted 3 Expert interviews to learn more about the dialysis unit and how to conduct design research with children.
 We also conducted 4 contextual inquiries, 3 fly on the wall activites, and 4 draw and talk interviews with patients.
 From this research we gained a lot of insight about how the dialysis unit functions as a relational and technological space.

 SECONDARY RESEARCH INSIGHTS/ LIT REVIEW